Intervention/docs/image/v4/basics/colors.md

 $result = (string) $color;
 ```

-### Transform Colors to Hexadecimal Triplet
+### Transform Colors to Hexadecimal Notation

 > public ColorInterface::toHex(bool $prefix = false): ColorInterface

-Transform the color to a `RGBA` hexadecimal value.
-The alpha channel is only
-output in the hex string if it is not completely opaque.
+Transform the color to a `RRGGBBAA` hexadecimal color notation.
+The alpha channel is only output if it is not completely opaque.

 #### Parameters